RULES - NATIONAL COMPETITION RULES - SPORT CATEGORY

 Substitution or removal of sway bars (at one or both ends of the car) and supporting hardware (brackets, end links, bushings, etc.) is permitted, subject to the following restrictions.

-Parts do not have to be sourced from Tire Rack, but they must be as they would have come off the shelf from there, or the set of springs must be on a specific approval list.
+A. Parts do not have to be sourced from Tire Rack, but they must be as they would have come off the shelf from there, or the set of springs must be on the specific alternate approval list.

 The following brand/model sway bars not available at Tire Rack are approved for SCCA Time Trials Sport Category: